davisanc/AzureSecurityLabs/README.md

 Get-AzureRmProviderFeature -FeatureName AllowAzureFirewall -ProviderNamespace Microsoft.Network
 ```

-After the registration is complete, run the following command:
+After the registration is complete, run the following PowerShell command:

 ```
 Register-AzureRmResourceProvider -ProviderNamespace Microsoft.Network
 ```

+### 6.2 - Create a subnet for the firewall

 The cloud firewall needs to have a subnet within your VNET named ‘AzureFirewallSubnet’

 On the portal create a new subnet in your VNET with that name (i.e 10.0.6.0/24)

+### 6.3 - Create the firewall

-Go to your resource, click Create a resource, networking, and look for ‘Firewall
+On the Azure Portal, click **Create a resource**, **Networking**, and look for **Firewall**.

 ![firewall](/images/firewall.PNG)

-We will work on the Web VM, and we will change the default route of the web subnet to go through the firewall
+We will work on the Web VM, and we will change the default route of the web subnet to send all traffic through the firewall.

-**Create a default Route**
+#### Create a default Route

 ![route table](/images/route-table.PNG)